IBM/kube101/workshop/Lab2/README.md

  To remove the service, use `kubectl delete service guestbook`.

 Congratulations!
 You deployed the second version of the app.
-You had to use fewer commands and edited a deployment, which is great!
 Lab 2 is now complete.